rohanlaidlaw/paper-trader-react/README.md

 This is both an exercise to better my React & R skills, as well as build something I personally want to use, all the while adhering to modern web design principles and linting rules for code hygiene.

-*Paper Trader* is developed with React & Node, using [OpenCPU](https://www.opencpu.org/) to fetch and pass over real time stock data with the R library [quantmod](https://github.com/joshuaulrich/quantmod).
+*Paper Trader* is developed with React, Express & Node, with a [TBD] stock data library (probably stocks.js).

 ### Objectives
 * Create a self-contained app that touches on all elements of full-stack development